SmartPracticeschool/SBSPS-Challenge-4486-Sentiment-Analysis-of-COVID-19-Tweets-Visualisation-Dashboard./ReadMe.md

  Copy the HTML code and paste the entire code in the corresponding template nodes in the Main Page flow.

  ### Deploying
- 1.Once all the Flows have been imported,the API key values inserted in the respective access nodes,and the HTML codes copied into the template nodes
+ 1.Once all the Flows have been imported,the API key values inserted in the respective access nodes,and the HTML codes copied into the template nodes.Click on the red deploy button on top right corner of the node red flow editor.